Lots of apps will be mentioned in this Manual. Here is the full list – plus a few extras – with links to app downloads and many online tutorials.

 Autocap (Android): An automatic speech-recognition app that will caption videos in landscape, square and portrait on Android phones.
 You talk to the app, it transcribes your voice – and you can edit before posting.

 Voice Record Pro (iOS / Android): A powerful audio recording app that saves high quality WAV files and offers basic trimming tools.
 The iOS version of the app offers more features (including Wifi transfer and an automatic transcription tool) than the Android version.
+Here is a short tutorial for using the app.

 Google Street View (iOS / Android): A perfect starter into 360° photos.
 The free app allows you not only to search and view 360° photography but to record your own 360° photos.
 These can be shared or embedded into websites.